andylvua/Web-Lab2/README.md

 - [x] The header should collapse to a hamburger on small screens.
 - [x] The website must contain animations (at least 3).
 Can be made in any possible way, preferably with css properties.
 - [x] Your project should be logically structured (all your CSS can’t be in just one-two files)
-- [x] All of the previous work requirements must be kept.
+- [x] All the previous work requirements must be kept.

 > An example website is also provided (from Live coding): https://github.com/NazarGorokhivskiy/LandingForLiveCoding